If you have money to put into savings, it’s easy to get overwhelmed by the number of options available.

 Savings accounts may offer a higher rate of interest than ISAs, so these could be worth considering if the amount you would earn on interest doesn’t go over your Personal Savings Allowance (PSA).

-If you’re likely to earn more interest than your PSA, either now or in the next few years, putting your money into an ISA could be beneficial so you avoid paying tax on your savings.
+If you’re likely to earn more interest than your PSA, either now or in the next few years, putting your money into an ISA could be beneficial so you avoid paying tax on your savings interest.

 When interest rates were low, ISAs were less useful as most people didn’t earn enough to be taxed on their savings interest.

-But with interest rates on savings accounts so much higher than they have been for several years, more people could find the interest they earn is more than their PSA.
-Because of this, more savers could find it useful to save into an ISA instead of, or in addition to, a savings account.
+But with interest rates at a higher level than they have been for several years, more people could find the interest they earn is more than their PSA.
+Because of this, many savers could find it useful to save into an ISA instead of, or in addition to, a savings account.

 Our savings charts are regularly updated so you can see the best savings rates available, whether you’re looking for an easy access account, a fixed-rate bond or a notice account.